Aliases for TSHR Gene

 GeneCards Summary for TSHR Gene

 TSHR (Thyroid Stimulating Hormone Receptor) is a Protein Coding gene.
-Diseases associated with TSHR include familial hyperthyroidism due to mutations in tsh receptor and hypothyroidism due to tsh receptor mutations.
-Among its related pathways are Signaling by GPCR and Arf6 trafficking events.
+Diseases associated with TSHR include hyperthyroidism, familial gestational and hypothyroidism, congenital, nongoitrous, 1.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
 GO annotations related to this gene include G-protein coupled receptor activity and thyroid-stimulating hormone receptor activity.
 An important paralog of this gene is LGR6.